djstein/python-study-guide/README.md

 - Users and Priviledges and roles each user has
 - Auditing info, who has access/updated schema objects

-### Quartz

 ## Sample Interview Questions

 ## Questions to Ask
-What is currently the biggest development problem with the Quartz system

 1. In using relational databases, which type of databases are used: IBM DB2, PostgreSQL, Oracle?
 2. When doing test driven development, do the team use the Python standard libraries implementation of unit test?
 Or a third party library such as Nose?